 - If such an attack does occur, each member will take "measures necessary to restore and maintain international peace and security," according to the treaty.

 - Article 5 has been invoked just one time in history — after the terrorist attacks on Sept.
-11, 2001, when the alliance launched aircrafts to help patrol the skies over the U.S.
+11, 2001, when the alliance launched aircraft to help patrol the skies over the U.S.

 How do countries join NATO?

-- A country seeking to join the mutual-defense alliance must demonstrate that they meet political, economic and military goals and that they will both contribute and benefit from NATO's collective security.
+- A country seeking to join the mutual-defense alliance must demonstrate that they meet political, economic and military goals and that it will both contribute to and benefit from NATO's collective security.

 Why do Finland and Sweden want to join?